 For more in-depth concerns or planning, we offer tax consulting services for an additional fee.
 Contact firstname.lastname@example.org to learn more.

 I usually only hear from Customer Success or my Financial Consultant.
 Should I expect to hear directly from members of the Ceterus Tax Team?

 We always suggest submitting any questions to email@example.com.
-All communication from Ceterus will still come from firstname.lastname@example.org related to taxes.
-However these messages may be addressed from a member of our Tax Team for items related to:
+Most communications from Ceterus will come from related to taxes though Tax Team Members may also need to engage directly.
+These messages would be most likely to be addressed from a member of our Tax Team: